 Statewide Training and Matching Funds Process

-Register for an event by visiting www.gametime.com/krpa for registration link, session descriptions, and an overview of the agenda.
-Complimentary professional development events will be hosted July 28-30, 2020 across the state of Kansas.
+Register for a webinar by visiting www.gametime.com/krpa for registration link, session descriptions, and an overview of the agenda.
+Complimentary professional development webinars available on July 30th and August 4th.

 These interactive education symposiums will help participants effectively fuel their community’s passion for play and recreation and empower stakeholders to become champions for high quality outdoor play and recreation environments that meet the diverse needs of children, families and communities.
 Attendees will be inspired by unique design and program innovations, leadership case examples and strategies to creatively consider the needs and goals of community stakeholders.
 The content and hands-on learning activities will equip participants in developing strong advocacy messages of how investing in parks and recreation has a positive impact on building viable communities through physical activity, inclusive play, engagement with nature and play value in a collaborative effort to improve the quality of life in communities across Kansas.

 PlayCore's Center for Outreach, Research & Education is providing the statewide professional development services and GameTime will provide up to $1M in matching funds to assist agencies across Kansas create play and recreation destinations that have been thoroughly reviewed to align with research-based best practices.
 These projects will serve as National Demonstration Sites (NDS) and serve as national models for promoting physical activity, fitness, nature engagement and inclusion.The sessions will offer Continuing Education Units for professionals and promise to be lively, informative and educational.
 Lunch and educational resources will be provided by GameTime and Cunningham Recreation.